MicrosoftDocs/learn/learn-pr/azure/build-app-with-scale-sets/includes/2-features-benefits-virtual-machine-scale-sets.md

 ## What is a Virtual Machine Scale Set?

-Virtual machine scale sets in Azure are designed to allow you to deploy and manage many load-balanced VMs.
+Virtual Machine Scale Sets in Azure are designed to allow you to deploy and manage many load-balanced VMs.
 Virtual Machine Scale Sets are intelligent enough to automatically scale up or down the number of VM instances.

 The criteria used to activate the upscale or downscale can depend on a customized schedule or actual demand and usage.
 Scale sets can apply the same configuration to a group of VMs simultaneously.
 They don't require you to manually configure instances individually if you do not want to.